komodorio/docs/docs/Integrations/Datadog.md

 # Datadog Integration

-Komodor-Datadog integration allows you to see service connections in Komodor.
-Services that are detected as related by Datadog will be added to the __Related Services__ section in the Komodor Services View.

-## Installation
+DataDog integration allows DataDog Monitor Alerts to be available in Komodor and to suggest related service based on services connection deteced by DataDog.

 ### Prerequisites

-In order for us to connect your services according to Datadog tracing, the following environment variables should exist on your kubernetes deployments:
+For Komodor service correlation, your services according to Datadog, the following DataDog's service tags should be available on the resources.
-- `DD_ENV` should match the environment specified on the Datadog service
+- environment - should match the environment specified on the Datadog service (`DD_ENV`)
-- `DD_SERVICE` should match the service name specified on the Datadog service
+- service - should match the service name specified on the Datadog service (`DD_SERVICE`)

+DataDog's tags can be done by environment variables, labels, and annotations.
+To do the correlation, the tags must be a string value and not a reference value.

+For more information about DataDog tags for Kubernetes go into [DataDog tagging documentation](https://docs.datadoghq.com/getting_started/tagging/unified_service_tagging/?tab=kubernetes)
 ### Installation Steps

 1. Make sure the above prerequisites are met.